Liane Hielscher

-Liane Hielscher ([li.ˈaː.nə ˈhiːl.ʃɐ]; born as Juliane Hielscher on 9 November 1935 in Schweidnitz, Silesia; died 26 January 2000 in Bad Aibling, Bavaria) is a German actress.
+Liane Hielscher ([li.ˈaː.nə ˈhiːl.ʃɐ]; born Juliane Hielscher; 9 November 1935 - 26 January 2000) is a German actress.

 Life

 Hielscher attended a business school and worked as an interpreter for three years.
-She took Joseph Offenbach's acting courses at the Deutsches Schauspielhaus.
-She made her first appearance on stage at Theater Hof.
+She took Joseph Offenbach's acting courses at the Deutsches Schauspielhaus, making her first appearance on stage at Theater Hof.

 She played at Theater Münster from 1962 to 1964, and at theater 53 and Theater im Zimmer from 1964 to 1965.
 Then she played at the regional stage of Hannover and from 1966 to 1967 at Thalia Theater, from 1967 to 1968 at the Bayerisches Staatsschauspiel in Munich, from 1968 to 1970 at the Hebbel-Theater in Berlin.
 In the 1970 she started working freelance, appearing as a guest on several stages and playing in numerous tours.